firedrakeproject/firedrake/docs/source/variational-problems.rst

 The ``subdomain_id`` is an integer indicating which section of the mesh the boundary condition should be applied to.
-The subdomain ids for the various
-:ref:`utility meshes <utility_mesh_functions>` are described in their respective constructor documentation.
+The subdomain ids for the various :ref:`utility meshes <utility_mesh_functions>` are described in their respective constructor documentation.
 For externally generated meshes, Firedrake just uses whichever ids the mesh generator provided.
-The ``value`` may be either a scalar, or more generally an :py:class:`~.Expression` of the appropriate shape.
+The ``value`` may be either a scalar, or more generally an :py:class:`~.Expression`, :py:class:`~.Function` or :py:class:`~.Constant` of the appropriate shape.
 You may also supply an iterable of literal constants, which will be converted to an :py:class:`~.Expression`.
 Hence the following two are equivalent:

 .. code-block:: python